austinb847/animal_shelter_api/README.md

 | GET       | http://localhost:3000/search/?gender=male&?species=dog&?breed=labrador | Get animals by searching     | gender, species, or breed |

+## Rate Limiting:

+* Rack-attack gem used to limit requests.
+By default it is configured for 100 requests per 2 minutes.
+To change limit and period navigate to config/initializers/rack_attack.rb

 ## Technologies Used

 * Ruby/Rails